Main Office

 Domestic Violence Assault

-This charge involves intentionally, knowingly, or recklessly causing bodily injury—or offensive physical contact—to a household or family member.
-Common examples include:
+This charge applies when someone is accused of intentionally, knowingly, or recklessly causing bodily injury or offensive physical contact to a family or household member.
+Examples include:

 • Hitting, punching, or slapping

-• Choking or strangling (which may elevate charges to a felony)
+• Choking or strangling (often charged as a felony)

-Even seemingly minor physical contact can lead to criminal charges, especially if there’s a history of alleged abuse or prior convictions.
+Even seemingly minor contact can lead to criminal charges—especially if there is a history of alleged abuse.

 Domestic Violence Criminal Threatening

-Criminal threatening includes words or actions that make someone fear immediate physical harm.
-This may involve:
+Criminal threatening involves using words or actions that cause another person to fear imminent physical harm.
+This may include:

 Domestic Violence Terrorizing

-• Threatening to harm a partner, child, or family member
+• Threats directed toward a partner, child, or relative

 Domestic Violence Stalking